 - severe pain, especially if there is no apparent cause

-- any body aches or pains accompanied by a rash
+- any body aches or pains that occur with a rash

-- body aches and pains that occur after a tick bite
+- body aches and pains after a tick bite

 - body aches or muscular pain accompanied by severe redness or swelling